 The main implication of these findings is that high middlemen margins and low pass-through of wholesale price changes to farmers result from weak formal and informal institutions in marketing arrangements for potato farmers in West Bengal.
 The main weakness of formal institutions is the lack of centralized wholesale markets where farmers and traders have equal access.
 Consequently trade is heavily reliant on reciprocal buyer-seller relationships, owing to problems of trust arising from quality uncertainty and trade credit.
-These informal farmer-trader relationships involve expost bargaining over prices, rather than ex ante long term agreements which would have generated greater gains for farmers from the informational interventions.
+These informal farmer-trader relationships involve ex post bargaining over prices, rather than ex ante long term agreements which would have generated greater gains for farmers from the informational interventions.
 The lack of access of farmers to selling directly in the wholesale markets also prevented them from realizing gains from better information regarding price movements in these markets.
-Their outside option in bargaining with their usual trader in the village is to sell to a different trader in the wholesale market, both of whom are able to realize a substantially higher price from selling in the wholesale market.1 and trades in West Bengal.
+Their outside option in bargaining with their usual trader in the village is to sell to a different trader in the wholesale market, both of whom are able to realize a substantially higher price from selling in the wholesale market.

+The paper is organized as follows.
+The next section describes the context of potato production and trades in West Bengal.
 This if followed by a description of the informational interventions we implemented, and of the survey data collected.
 We then explain the predictions of ex ante contract models, and thereafter test them.
 This is followed by an exposition of the ex post bargaining model, and describe the concordance between its predictions and the facts.
 We conclude with a summary of the results and principal implications.